SergiuBabin/Java-Chess-Engine/README.md

 If you wanna watch the game between Engine(my) and Fairy_Max5.0("Xboard Engine"), you have to write in the terminal.

     xboard -fcp "make run" -scp "fairymax" -secondInitString "new\nrandom\nsd 2\n" -tc 5 -inc 2 -autoCallFlag true -mg 10 -sgf partide.txt -reuseFirst false
+### About the project.
+I worked on this project for less than week

+##### Board
+  The board is like an 8 * 8 matrix, each piece is a separate object In start of the game all peices